 An alcohol and drug dependency evaluation occurs when the person goes to an “evaluation center.”
 Section 484C.050 of the NRS defines an evaluation center as a facility approved by the State of Nevada to provide an evaluation to determine if the offender is an abuser of alcohol or another drug.

 In practice this means that the Court finds you had a BAC over .18, after you are found guilty or plead guilty, then you will be referred to one of these court and State approved facilities for evaluation.
 Pending that evaluation, your sentencing hearing will be suspended until the report from that evaluation comes back.
 The evaluation typically has a diagnosis and recommendations attached.
 Those recommendations can range from requiring alcoholics anonymous meetings for a period of time, additional classes, a SCRAM bracelet to confirm abstinence from alcohol and a breath interlock device installed on your vehicle to prevent further DUI.

-The key is to hire a lawyer that can help avoid this mess by either beating the case at trial, negotiating the case to a non-DUI charge or negotiating the charge to eliminate the need for this evaluation.
+The key is to hire a Las Vegas Criminal lawyer that can help avoid this mess by either beating the case at trial, negotiating the case to a non-DUI charge or negotiating the charge to eliminate the need for this evaluation.

 Hinds Injury Law Las Vegas

 600 S 8th St Suite 140, Las Vegas, NV 89101